 We started a company a couple of years ago.
 We were delivering mobile apps, websites, and custom software products.
-Our first challenge was the fact that we didn't have a full-time backend developer in the team, and it was financially complicated to hire one.
+Our first challenge was that we didn't have a full-time backend developer on the team, and it wasn't easy to hire one.

-We tried the online demo, it was quick, we didn't need to install anything, just fill out the form and use a sample project.
-Once we saw that the editorial features would fulfill the clients' requirements, we tried to make a project with Strapi and it worked like a charm.
+We tried the online demo; it was quick; we didn't need to install anything, fill out the form and use a sample project.
+Once we saw that the editorial features would fulfill the client's requirements, we tried to do a project with Strapi, and it worked like a charm.
 Our frontend developers quickly learned how to use it because it's based on Node.js.

 What's more, we needed a solution that would be compatible with most hosting providers.
 We are using Heroku for 99% of projects and sometimes AWS.
 Strapi has great documentation that explains how to connect the project with different hosting providers.

 We are using Strapi for almost all of our projects.
-Most of the time, we use it with Flutter or React Native for mobile apps and React + Next.js for web apps.
+We often use it with Flutter or React Native for mobile apps, and React + Next.js for web apps.

-Later on, we discovered GraphQL support and we started to use it on other projects.
-It's amazing because we can determine what kind of input and output we want to have.
+Later, we discovered GraphQL support and started using it on other projects.
+It's amazing because we can determine what kind of input and output we want.

 We also leveraged single types, a feature that not all CMSs have.
-One single type is called Configuration and it lets us set all the parameters for a promotion campaign.
-For example, we can decide at what time of the day to send birthday coupons to users, with which discount, on which conditions, with which image.
-We also have a Loyalty Card single type which contains info about each client's loyalty card.
+One single type is called Configuration, and it lets us set all the parameters for a promotion campaign.
+For example, we can decide at what time of the day to send birthday coupons to users, with which discount, on which conditions, and with which image.
+We also have a single Loyalty Card, which contains info about each client's loyalty card.

 With Strapi, we can ship new projects 3 times faster than before.
-It's easy to customize and adapt to clients' needs, it perfectly fits the tech stack.
-Last year some features were not available (like RBAC or internationalization) but we could develop our solution since Strapi is open-source and very flexible.
+It's easy to customize and adapt to clients' needs; it perfectly fits the tech stack.
+Last year some features were not available (like RBAC or internationalization).
+Still, we could develop our solution since Strapi is open-source and flexible.

 Speaking of Livision app, 30% of the company's customers are using it daily, and the client can manage all the content in it independently.